ayatokura/ai-openscale/cloud-known-wos-issues.md

 Because many models have features of mixed types, the following sample configurations can be used for planning purposes:

 - For int64 or float64 or strings of length 64 or less, count as 64.
-- For strings from 65 to 2048, count as 2048.
+- For strings in the range of 65 - 2048, count as 2048.
-- For strings from 2048 to 32 K, count as 32 K.
+- For strings in the range of 2048 - 32 K, count as 32 K.
-- The total length of all features must not exceed ~900K.
+- The total length of all features must not exceed ~900 K.

 <p>&nbsp;</p>